My first feature plays JOBURG FILM FESTIVAL (March 11-16 in South Africa). This is the project’s African and International premiere.

-My first feature as writer-director premieres June 29th at the Chinese Theatre in Hollywood, CA as part of Dances With Films’ 29th edition.
+NOBODY LEAVES premiered in the USA on June 29th at 7.15pm at the Chinese Theatre in Hollywood, CA as part of Dances With Films’ 27th edition.
+The audience loved it.

 What’s it about?
 Well it’s safe to say it really has absolutely nothing to do with Jesus.